eum2o/planning-poker/README.md

 1. Log into PPP with your team.
 2. Present a user story to estimate.
 3. Ask the team to vote on the story by selecting a card.
-4. Once everyone has voted, the most commonly selected card will be displayed.
+4. Once everyone has voted, the consensus estimation is displayed.
 5. Click "Reset All Estimations" to start the process again with a new user story.

 Happy estimating!